girlscript/winter-of-contributing/JavaScript/Topics/18.Rollovers/Rollovers.md

 # **More Efficient Rollovers**
 An efficient way of handling rollovers is to load images into an array when your web page loads.
-The browser loads each image once the fi rst time the image is referenced in the web page.
+The browser loads each image once the fi rst time the image is referenced in the web page.
 Typically, the default setting for the browser is to check the browser cache for subsequent references for the image rather than download the image again from the web server.
 However, a visitor to your web page might have changed the default setting, causing the browser to reload the image each time the image is referenced.
 This might cause a noticeable delay.
 Any delay in transmission is likely to be noticed by the visitor.
-While most visitors accept short delays when they're selecting a different web page, they tend to be unforgiving if the rollover takes longer than a second or two to display the new image.
+While most visitors accept short delays when they're selecting a different web page, they tend to be unforgiving if the rollover takes longer than a second or two to display the new image.
 You can reduce this delay by creating a JavaScript that loads all the images into memory once at the beginning of the JavaScript, where they can be quickly called upon as the onmouseover event occurs.